oracle/content-and-experience-toolkit/README.md

 [sites](sites/) – Work with tools to create, test, and package your own site templates, themes, components and content layouts.

+[sites](sites/doc/T2P.md) – Use the OCE toolkit for Test to Production

 [react-starter-sites](react-starter-sites/) – A quick way to get started with React site development.

 # New in Release 19.3.1